offsoc/onionplan/docs/Introduction.md

 We may call this technology **Enhanced Onion Services**!

+Onion Services is not just an anonymization technology, but much more than
-Note a shift in how the technology is presented: instead of first stating that it's an anonymization technology, now the focus is *protection against surveillance, censorship and DoS* with *built-in anonymity in the Onion Service protocol*.
-This can make it easier to showcase the techology and attract potential funders as more properties are highlighted.
+that: it's a communication layer that can offer *protection against surveillance, censorship and DoS* with *built-in anonymity in the Onion Service protocol*.

-Which features are still missing:
+## What is still missing?

+Not all these properties are currently implemented or functional Some building blocks and enhancements are still missing:

 1. Built-in DoS resistance.
 2. Pluggable discoverability (multiple naming systems).
 3. Many other enhancements in usability and tooling.

-The rest of this document/folder deals with **how to get there**!
+The rest of this research deals with **how to get these in place**!

 ## Motivation